tbarron/PyBP/pages/01_bug_test.md

   it pass the tests we've devised for it.
 The better and more complete the test suite is, the higher our confidence level will be.)

-**How**: Write a new test case and make sure it fails with the current code, demonstrating the newly discovered bug.
-If you find more bugs in the process of constructing the new test, write a test for each one.
+**How**: Write a new test case and make sure it fails with the buggy code, demonstrating the newly discovered issue.
+If more bugs crop up in the process of constructing the new test, write a test for each one.